ggerganov/whisper.cpp/README.md

 - vocabulary
 - weights

-You can download the converted models using the [download-ggml-model.sh](download-ggml-model.sh) script or from here:
+You can download the converted models using the [models/download-ggml-model.sh](models/download-ggml-model.sh) script or from here:

 https://ggml.ggerganov.com